I was at my local farmer’s market last week, just browsing around. Ok, I’ll be honest, I was hunting for free samples – get off my back!

 UNDERSTANDING THE BUYERS

-• Pick #1 because you don’t have a lot of extra cash to spend on “extras” like strawberries.
+- Pick #1 because you don’t have a lot of extra cash to spend on “extras” like strawberries.
+You just need a snack.

-• Pick #2 because you like quality, but don’t have cash to blow.
+- Pick #2 because you like quality, sure, but don’t have a ton of cash to blow.

 HERE’S THE GREAT NEWS!

-That means that when you start to make progress, work might slow down.
+That means that when you start to make progress, work might slow down, not speed up.
 You’re no longer on either extreme of the spectrum.
 It’s like an inverse bell curve!

 You’re not swarmed with offers from the big boys, but you’re not working for peanuts either.
 So hear this: You can’t let the dip in work make you believe you’re failing!
 It’s just business, baby!